Independence Hall of Korea: Exhibits

 The first exhibition includes the Veritable Records of the Joseon Dynasty, a manual that shows the interpretation of Hangeul and its usage with also the introduction written by King Sejong the Great, and other artifacts, and a recreation of the turtle ship.

 The second exhibition covers the period from the 1860s to the 1940s.
 It contains a copy of the first issue of the first privately owned Korean newspaper, Tongnip Sinmun.
 It also contains a copy of the Japan–Korea Treaty of 1905, and other artifacts from the Japanese colonial period.

 The third exhibit contains artifacts related to the 1919 March 1st Movement, including a copy of the Korean Declaration of Independence.

 The fourth exhibition hall focuses on the impact of the independence movement.
 In this hall there are four symbolic paths that the visitor can follow.

 The fifth exhibition hall is called “Patriotic struggle for national independence” and it covers the anti-Japanese armed resistance that occurred in areas both inside and outside the nation.
 It contains a Taegeukgi used during the 1920 Battle of Fengwudong.

 The sixth exhibition named “Establishing the Great Korea” covers people's independence movement and the activities of the Korean Provisional Government which is the first democratic government and also the supreme organization of independence movement established after the March 1st Movement.

+The seventh are movies themed on Korean History.

+There are also remnants of the old Japanese headquarters, the Government-General of Chōsen Building.